-A member can switch from one Fund to another by logging into their online account registered on WRFL's website or by contacting us in writing (by post or email) using the contact information at Section Seven of the Product Disclosure Statement ("PDS") 'Who is involved?'.
+A member can with the consent of the Manager switch from one Fund to another by logging into their online account registered on WRFL's website www.whairawa.com/login or by contacting us in writing (by post or email) using the contact information at Section Seven of the Product Disclosure Statement ("PDS") 'Who is involved?'.
+If a member makes a switch, any further contributions made to the Scheme will also be invested in the new Fund they have chosen.